FAQs for all Undergraduate International Students

 2. Can I get a letter confirming attendance so that I can set up an Irish bank account prior to arrival in Ireland?

-3. How do I connect my laptop to the College wifi?
+3. How do I connect my laptop to the College Wi-Fi?

-Information on connecting your personal laptop to the TCD network can be found on the IT Services' Orientation webpages.
+Information on connecting your personal devices to the TCD Student Wi-Fi network can be found on the IT Services' orientation webpages.4.
+Where is the disability office?

 5. Where can I buy a student travel card (Leap Card) to get cheaper travel on public transport?